 Don't accept pitiful savings rates

-If you've got savings, ensure they're working well for you.
+Make sure you're getting the most out of your savings.
 Too many people leave their savings in pitiful high street bank accounts where former best buy rates have dropped massively.

 Even worse, you may have it in a current account earning just 0.1%.
 Stop!
 Five minutes' work will let you increase the interest massively.

-Always pay off debts with savings
+Pay off debts with savings

 Most people who try to save while they're in debt are simply throwing their money away.
 The amount you pay in interest to borrow is much more than you earn on your savings, so pay the debt off with savings and you're quids in.

-Get all benefits/state pension
+Get the benefits/state pension you're entitled to

 Plus it may be possible to get more in your retirement by purchasing extra National Insurance Contributions (NICs), though there are drawbacks.
 Read the full State Pension Boosting guide.

 How much?
 If you've a family income under £42,000 it's worth checking.
 But in rare cases families with £72,000 can qualify, as you could get any of these: working tax credit; housing benefit; council tax support; pension credit; child benefit and child tax credit.
-Plus, by boosting your state pension, you could end up £1,000s better off.
+By boosting your state pension, you could end up £1,000s better off.

 Use your credit rating to stooze